 Full motion DOOH has opened up a fully complementary 4th Space for brands looking to use video advertising to connect with consumers (+23% brand effectiveness when FMDOOH is added to a social plan).
 Again, showing the power of Out of Home supporting video messages.

-OOH has a strong heritage as a support medium.
 The IPA’s ROI data shows the value of cross-channel usage, particularly as a more effective driver of reach and for multiple message impact that drive activation.

 Of course, TV brands themselves are using OOH to reach light viewers.
 ITV’s published strategy identified an audience of 15 million light viewers who like “quality output” and come to ITV about twice a week, but “watch less ITV and a little bit more of everything else”.
 A firm understanding of the target audience and using more persuasive contextual targeting by time of day has become the norm, using afternoon drive-time radio, regular slots on Digital OOH screens in major cities and commuter channels to nudge people to watch later in the day.

 Furthermore, OOH is delivering emotional benefits, having doubled in effectiveness in the last five years – according to the IPA.
 This is also shown in Ocean Outdoor’s four-part neuroscience research which highlights the amplification power of iconic Digital OOH formats.
 TV delivers, but so does OOH, digital OOH and the combination of media formats.